antfu/vite-plugin-md/README.md

    npm i vite-plugin-md -D # yarn add vite-plugin-md -D
    ```

-   > Please note that this plugin _does_ have some peer dependencies; this is by design is intended to provide better control to end users but as NPM has fairly recently changed how they handle peer dependencies these will no longer be automatically be installed for you.
-You can either add `auto-install-peers=true` to your `.npmrc` file to go back to the old process or install peer deps when told about them.

 2. **Vite Configuration**

    Add the following to your `vite.config.js` / `vite.config.ts` file: